-There are many options out there for saving for an education, but parents and future students alike can benefit from professional advice regarding which options are best for their situation.
+There are many options out there for saving for an education, but parents and future students alike can benefit from professional advice regarding available options.
 Aside from various savings platforms, advisors may be able to offer financial advice regarding reallocating income or assets to put themselves in a better position to qualify for aid.

 What do I do after I sell my property?

 Anytime someone experiences a windfall, they have several options for how to handle the funds.
 Aside from which ways to use the windfall, some taxes are associated with property sale windfalls.
-A financial advisor can outline their financial duties, but also highlight smart ways to spend, invest or save money.
+A Financial Advisor can outline their financial duties, but also highlight recommendations for spending, investing or saving money.